element-hq/element-x-android/.github/pull_request_template.md

 - [ ] UI change has been tested on both light and dark themes
 - [ ] Accessibility has been taken into account.
 See https://github.com/element-hq/element-x-android/blob/develop/CONTRIBUTING.md#accessibility
 - [ ] Pull request is based on the develop branch
-- [ ] Pull request title will be used in the release note, it clearly define what will change for the user
+- [ ] Pull request title will be used in the release note, it clearly defines what will change for the user
 - [ ] Pull request includes screenshots or videos if containing UI changes
 - [ ] You've made a self review of your PR